LLuke/jfreereport/libformula/README.txt

 4. ANT
 ------
-We use an open source build tool called Ant to build JFreeReport.
+We use an open source build tool called Ant to build LibFormula.
 An Ant script (tested using Ant 1.6) is included in the distribution:

-    <jfreereport-directory>/ant/build.xml
+    <libformula-directory>/ant/build.xml

 You can find out more about Ant at: